 - An inspirational environment.
 Big Rock Valley, our learning campus in southwest Michigan, is comprised of 2,600 acres of forest, prairie and wetland.
 Many activities are held outdoors, and the Tower of Tomorrow, the foundation’s primary retreat facility, provides dramatic views of surrounding woodlands so attendees remain in touch with nature even when they’re indoors.
 Our overnight guest quarters are equally unique.
 Retreat participants stay in renovated railroad boxcars and farmhouses that date back to the 19th century.

 Companies to Watch

 Are you looking for a program to recognize the driving force behind your state’s economy and to accomplish it in a collaborative way?
 CTW delivers the most important growth segment in your state — the second-stage companies that are often flying under the radar of recognition.
-For example, in 2008, only 7.7 percent of the establishments in the nation were second-stage — yet they account for nearly 35 percent of the jobs (source: YourEconomy.org).
+For example, between 2011 and 2012, only 9.1 percent of the establishments in the nation were second-stage — yet they accounted for 33.3 percent of the jobs (source: YourEconomy.org).

 See how CTW has benefited the states, organizations and companies where it has operated:

 - CTW is not your usual recognition program — it is a force to bring every element of the business landscape together.
 In Colorado, 16 entities from the public and private sectors work together to deliver this highly dynamic program.

 - CTW transforms the reputations of ESOs from doing good work to helping companies that make a difference.
 Says Michigan SBTDC state director Carol Lopucki, “Now we’re a player that provides statewide visibility for companies on the cutting-edge,” adding that these companies are quick to say, “The SBTDC nominated us because they’ve watched us grow.”